anegostudios/vsmoddb/README.md

 Now edit the [config.php](lib/config.php) to match the settings in the [dockerdocker-compose.yml](.devcontainer/docker-compose.yml) for the db `MYSQL_DATABASE, MYSQL_USER, MYSQL_PASSWORD` and add `127.0.0.1	stage.mods.vintagestory.at`  to your hosts file on your local machine.

-To deploy the database to the mysql instance open the [model.mwb](db/model.mwb) in MySQL Workbench and `Database > Forward Engineer`.
+To deploy the database to the mysql instance run the [tables.sql](db/tables.sql) script against the database.
+You can use MySQL WOrkbench or any other mysql tool.
+When connecting from your local machine use localhost and 3306 (default) port to connect.
-Finally fill the database with some default values by running [tables.sql](db/tables.sql) script.

 There is also a optional MySQL Workbench container that when enabled in the [dockerdocker-compose.yml](.devcontainer/docker-compose.yml) can be reached at [http://localhost:4444/](http://localhost:4444/).
 To connect to the mysql database from workbench container use `db` for the hostname.